uvicpraxis/uvicpraxis.github.io/gpms.md

 Select "No mechanic" if a mechanic is not used in the gameplay footage.

 This element will typically be repeated.
+Select only significant mechanics in cases where five or more options in the controlled vocabulary apply.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from BoardGameGeek n.d. and Lee et al., "Controlled Vocabulary for Mechanics," 2024)</summary>